kristo-aun/egd-web/README.md

 ```

 # Technology Stack
-This webapp was initially generated using [JHipster](http://jhipster.github.io/creating_an_entity.html).
+This webapp was initially generated with [JHipster](http://jhipster.github.io/creating_an_entity.html).
-Significant changes to the project structure and software modules were made, which means there will be complications if you try to
+There have been significant changes to the project structure and software modules, which means there will be complications if you try to
 use the JHipster code generation tool.

 ### Version control